-SDLP 'conscience vote' on abortion
+SDLP support conscience vote on abortion

 "That is the discussion across every political party in Ireland, so it would be strange for us not to have that discussion."

-This week other senior figures within the party came out in favour of allowing a free vote including former deputy leader Bríd Rodgers.
+Prior to the conference, other senior figures within the party came out in favour of allowing a free vote including former deputy leader Bríd Rodgers.

 "This is not a black and white issue and that is why I believe the party whip should not be applied.